Beatrice Aboyade

 Beatrice Aboyade (24 August 1935 – 3 March 2023) was a Nigerian librarian and professor of Library Studies at University of Ibadan.
 She was regarded as a pioneer in Librarianship in Nigeria by the World Encyclopedia of Library and Information Services.
 Aboyade worked in the University of Ibadan and University of Ile-Ife Libraries.

 Early life and education

 Beatrice Aboyade had her primary education at Christ's Church Primary School, Porogun, Ijebu Ode.
 She proceeded to Queen's College, Lagos, for her secondary education between 1948 and 1951.
 Between 1952 and 1953, she completed her high school at Queen's College, Ede.
-She earned her first degree in English from the University of Ibadan in 1960, then obtained further degrees from University of Michigan in 1964.
-In 1970, she completed her doctorate from University of Ibadan.
+She earned her first degree in English from the University of Ibadan in 1960, then obtained further degrees from the University of Michigan in 1964.
+In 1970, she completed her doctorate from the University of Ibadan.

 Personal life

 She was married to Prof. Ojetunji Aboyade, professor of economics, from 1961 until his death in 1994.